ARU1-TEAM/Ubuntu-complete-install/README.md

 - First [download](https://www.gnome-look.org/p/1267246/) the nord theme.
 - Create a `.themes` folder at your `~/`.
 - Put the extracted file into the `.themes`.
-- Select the theme in both window manager and appearance settings like shown in the pictures.
+- Select the theme in both `Window Manager` and `Appearance` settings like shown in the pictures.

 ### Icon Theme
 Install Papirus Icon Theme